jspm/node-importmap-loader/readme.md

 }
 ```

-This output represents a product that is ready to be used without locally installing dependencies!
+#### This output represents a npm packages ready to be used without locally installing them!

+---
+## Comparisions

-Additionally, this produces significant size benefits
+Additionally, `@jspm/node-importmap-loader` can produce significant size benefits

 #### With regular npm install